Marz (rapper)

-Marz, born Zlatko Hukic also known as Bobby Marz, is a Croatian rapper based in Chicago, Illinois, United States.
-He spent several years with Ministry before forming his own rap-metal band, also called Marz.
+Marz, born Zlatko Bobby Hukic, also known as Bobby Marz, is a Croatian rapper and singer based in Chicago, Illinois, United States.
+He spent several years with Ministry before launching a solo career as a rapper.
 After touring with Insane Clown Posse and contributing to the band Dark Lotus, he set up his own record label, Billion Dollar Ballers.

-Marz had then found Jesus and has released a full-length Christian Rap LP in 2012 available on iTunes called Revelation, also went by the name John Brown.

-On June 24th, 2022, he told his story about surviving the coronavirus.
-When he had the coronavirus he coughed up blood and hallucinated, thinking he was on a “Netflix comedy special”.
-After recovering from the coronavirus, he started making some changes.
-He stopped talking about theology and started his own club called “The All In Club”.

 Early history

 Marz was born in Croatia but grew up in Chicago.
 He began as a tech in a Chicago recording studio (Chicago Trax), where he worked for various acts, including Peter Gabriel and Ministry.
 Hukic met Ministry's Al Jourgensen in 1994 at the Chicago Trax recording studio where Hukic was interning while working on solo material, and Jourgensen recruited him to work on Ministry's record, Filth Pig, playing guitar and also acting as engineer.

 He went on to become a full-time member, touring the world with the band.
 He stayed until Ministry's 1999 album, Dark Side of the Spoon, but left the band soon after it was recorded.
 He was later persuaded back to play on one last tour with the band.
 Hukic and Jourgensen remained on good terms, with Jourgensen even joining Marz on stage at a few performances.

 Hukic produced a demo which won him a contract with E-Magine Records, with whom he released the album Lung Fu Mo She.
 The album was described by Drowned in Sound as a "toxic blend of industrial drumming and guitars mixed with his own bullet proof rhyming flow".
 According to Hukic, "The majority of the record is about self-empowerment."
-Tracks from this album were featured in a TV ad for the movie Catwoman, in MTV's The Real World, and included on MTV & WWE's Tough Enough 2 Soundtrack.
+Tracks from this album were featured in a TV ad for the movie Catwoman, in MTV's The Real World, and included on MTV & WWF's Tough Enough 2 Soundtrack.

-In 2000–2001, Hukic, with his band, also called Marz, comprising Hukic, Rey Washam (drums, programming, formerly of Ministry), Troy Gourley (bass guitar), Louis Svitek (guitar, also formerly of Ministry) and Pat De La Garza (guitar) performed two nationwide tours with Insane Clown Posse on the "Bizaar Bizzar Tour".
+In 2000–2001, Hukic, with his band, comprising Hukic, Rey Washam (drums, programming, formerly of Ministry), Troy Gourley (bass guitar), Louis Svitek (guitar, also formerly of Ministry) and Pat De La Garza (guitar) performed two nationwide tours with Insane Clown Posse on the "Bizaar Bizzar Tour".
 Hukic was impressed by Insane Clown Posse's performance style, and the Juggalo fanbase embraced Marz.